jruels/tf-reusable-code/labs/tf-variables-and-output/index.md

 # Terraform Lab 2

 ## Overview
-In this lab you will:
+In this lab, you will:
 - Create a working directory
 - Install Terraform
 - Clone the lab repository